 I won’t be going back to this restaurant.
-You see service that is bad with an apology and good attitude is far better than service that is good with a lousy attitude, which is what this little lesson is all about.
+You see, service that is bad with an apology and good attitude is far better than service that is good with a lousy attitude, which is what this little customer service lesson is all about.

 People do business with people.
 You may go to a restaurant to eat, but the people side of the experience can enhance or ruin the meal.
-Even when things aren’t working a server who is failing but obviously trying hard with the right attitude, can win a customer over.
+Even when things aren’t working, a server who is failing but obviously trying hard with the right attitude can win a customer over.
 This is true for any business.
 As customers, we want the best.
 We want good service.
-Yet sometimes we don’t get it.
-But when they deliver good effort and attitude, we usually give a second chance.
+Yet sometimes, we don’t get it.
+But when they deliver good effort and attitude, we usually give them a second chance.

 Sign up for instant access to Shep’s research report on customer service and customer experience.